exercism/ruby/exercises/practice/accumulate/.docs/instructions.append.md

 # Advanced

-It is typical to call [#to_enum](http://ruby-doc.org/core-2.3.1/Object.html#method-i-to_enum) when defining methods for a generic Enumerable, in case no block is passed.
+It is typical to call [#to_enum][to_enum] when defining methods for a generic Enumerable, in case no block is passed.

 Here is an additional test you could add: